mr-siddharth/nopAdminSelenium/README.md

   - Automatic screenshot capture
     - The framework is intelligent enough to determine if a test has failed and automatically takes a screenshot on failure.
-    - Also an api has been provided to easily take full page screenshots with a predefined file name format.
+    - Also, an api has been provided to easily take full page screenshots with a predefined file name format.

   - Reporting
     - A separate folder with timestamp is created for each test run containing logs, screenshots and an HTML report.